Manny Malhotra: Vancouver Canucks (2010–2013)

 Malhotra struggled in 2011–12 due to having lost a significant amount of vision in his eye from his eye injury towards the end of the previous season.
 He was supplanted as the Canucks' third-line centre by rookie Cody Hodgson and later Samuel Påhlsson.
+(Note: Pahlsson was acquired at the trade deadline and assumed the third-line centre position in place of Hodgson, who had been dealt away.)
 Canucks head coach Alain Vigneault assessed Malhotra during the season as "not the same physical player he was before", adding, "He's still contributing but not maybe to the degree that he was before he got injured."
 Playing left wing on the fourth line, he remained an integral part of the team by playing on the penalty kill and taking important defensive zone faceoffs.

 Near the end of the campaign, Malhotra was chosen as the Canucks' nominee for the Bill Masterton Trophy, an annual NHL award for perseverance, sportsmanship and dedication to hockey.
 With a diminished offensive role, Malhotra finished his second season in Vancouver with seven goals and 11 assists and 18 points in 78 games, as well as a –10 plus-minus rating while the Canucks as a team won their second consecutive Presidents' Trophy.
 However, he remained among the league's elite in terms of faceoffs, ranking fourth with a 58.5% winning percentage.

 Continuing to struggle with his eye injury, Malhotra was put on the injured reserve a month into the 2012–13 season.
 Fearing for his long-term health, Canucks general manager Mike Gillis took him out of the lineup for the season, a decision that he described as the "hardest thing [he has] done in [his] job".
 Malhotra had appeared in nine games without recording a point.

 Carolina Hurricanes (2013–2015)

-After being unsigned by an NHL team at the start of the 2013–14 season and looking to continue his playing career Malhotra signed a 25-game professional try out (PTO) contract with the AHL's Charlotte Checkers.
-The Carolina Hurricanes signed Malhotra to a one-year two way contract on October 31 and he made his Carolina debut against the New York Rangers on November 2.
+After being unsigned by an NHL team at the start of the 2013–14 season and looking to continue his playing career, Malhotra signed a 25-game professional try out (PTO) contract with the AHL's Charlotte Checkers.
+The Carolina Hurricanes signed Malhotra to a one-year, two-way contract on October 31 and he made his Carolina debut against the New York Rangers on November 2.
 On November 6, he scored his first NHL goal in 19 months, scoring a game winner in overtime against the Philadelphia Flyers.
-As a measure of the amount of respect he has earned in the locker room in just a few weeks, Malhotra was selected to be an interim assistant captain while Tim Gleason was out with an injury.
+As a measure of the amount of respect he earned in the locker room over a matter of weeks, Malhotra was selected to be an interim alternate captain while Tim Gleason was out with an injury.
 After Gleason was traded to the Toronto Maple Leafs, Malhotra was officially named an alternate captain for the remainder of the season.